Nevuly/WSL2-Linux-Kernel-Rolling/README.md

 ```

 After execute installation script, please reboot your WSL2 system to load kernel headers and documents correctly.

+## Reporting Bugs
+If you discover an issue relating to WSL or the WSL2 kernel, please report it on
+the [Issues tab][issue].

+## Feature Requests
+If you want to fix a bug or add new features, Please use the [Pull Request][pr].

+## Build Instructions
+Instructions for building WSL2 kernel with an Arch Linux distribution are
+as follows:

+1. Install the build dependencies (Arch Linux):
+   `$ sudo pacman -S aarch64-linux-gnu-gcc bc bison curl flex gcc git pahole python unzip wget zip`

+2. Build the kernel using the WSL2 kernel configuration (x86):
+   `$ make KCONFIG_CONFIG=arch/x86/configs/config-wsl-x86`

+3. Build the kernel using the WSL2 kernel configuration (arm64):
+   `$ export ARCH=arm64 && export CROSS_COMPILE=aarch64-linux-gnu-`
+   `$ make KCONFIG_CONFIG=arch/arm64/configs/config-wsl-arm64`

+4. Save the module to a separate folder (Optional.
+Only for local build):
+   `$ sudo make modules_install`

 ## Credits
  * The Linux community who created a awesome kernel.